beshu-tech/readonlyrest-docs/elasticsearch-details/impersonation.md

 Responses of both requests should be the same.

-Should the admin pass wrong credentials, or should they not be alowed to impersonate the user provided in the `x-ror-impersonating` header, ROR is going to return a response like the following:
+Should the admin pass wrong credentials, or should they not be allowed to impersonate the user provided in the `x-ror-impersonating` header, ROR is going to return a response like the following:

 > ```text